Responsive product preview card using CSS Grid

 I hope these suggestions help.
 Happy coding!

-Marked as helpful0@ananfitoPosted almost 2 years ago@nickcarlisi Thanks so much for the suggestion about Kevin Powell.
+Marked as helpful0@ananfitoPosted about 2 years ago@nickcarlisi Thanks so much for the suggestion about Kevin Powell.
 When I checked his channel he actually uploaded a tutorial for this exact project a few days ago.
 So I'll be taking a deep-dive into that and is other videos on mobile-first design. (-:

 1 -

-- @Lukasz-MildePosted almost 2 years ago
+- @Lukasz-MildePosted about 2 years ago

 Hi!
 First of all, consider using CLASS instead of ID in HTML.
 If we talk about CSS and responsive designs, is good to use less PX as possible.
 Dive into EM, REM, and even %.
 One of my skilled friends told me to NOT set height if possible.
 Good Luck!